amitxv/PC-Tuning/docs/physical-setup.md

 ## General

-- A SSD or NVMe is mandatory due to the unreliability, degraded performance and excessive EMI of HDDs.
+- A SSD or NVMe is mandatory due to the unreliability, degraded performance and excessive interference of HDDs.
 Ensure that there is always a sufficient amount of free space as [SSDs slow down as they are filled up](https://www.howtogeek.com/165542/why-solid-state-drives-slow-down-as-you-fill-them-up)

 - Assess the general condition of storage devices with [CrystalDiskInfo](https://crystalmark.info/en/software/crystaldiskinfo) and [CrystalDiskMark](https://crystalmark.info/en/software/crystaldiskmark).
 When purchasing a new drive, check the total host read/writes to determine whether it is unused